Review: Zamberlan Rolle EVO GTX Boots

 Conclusion

-The Zamberlan Rolle EVO GTX boots are stylish, well made, reliable, comfortable and will provide many years of use.
-They come with a hefty price tag, but deliver on every Rand spent – well worth the money for any serious hiker.
+The Zamberlan Rolle EVO GTX boots are stylish, well made, reliable, and exceptionally comfortable.
+They deliver long-term durability, superb traction and refined design – well worth every rand for serious hikers seeking lifetime performance.

-These boots were provided by Traverse Outdoor Gear and can be purchased from Drifters.
+These boots were provided by Traverse Outdoor Gear and are available from Drifters.